Frank Gusenberg: Early life

-Born in Lakeview, Chicago, Gusenberg was the second oldest of three sons and one sister born to Peter Gusenberg Sr. Peter Sr. was a first generation emigrant from Gusenburg, a municipality in today's Trier-Saarburg district, in Rhineland-Palatinate, Germany.
+Born in Lakeview, Chicago, Gusenberg was the second oldest of three sons and one daughter born to Peter Gusenberg Sr. Peter Sr. was a first generation emigrant from Gusenburg, a municipality in today's Trier-Saarburg district, in Rhineland-Palatinate, Germany.

 The Gusenbergs lived at 434 Roscoe Street in Lakeview.
 In 1901, when Gusenberg was eight years old, his elder brother, Peter, found their mother dead in the kitchen of their home.
 After their mother's death, the boys were raised by their father who was largely absent due to work.

 With little parental supervision, Gusenberg and his elder brother Peter began committing petty crimes with Bugs Moran.
 Gusenberg was first arrested for disorderly conduct in 1909.
 In 1911, he was convicted of disorderly conduct and sent to the notorious Bridewell Prison in South Lawndale, Chicago.
 After his release, the Gusenberg brothers and Moran began committing more serious crimes.
 Between 1909 and 1914, Gusenberg was a suspect in numerous armed robberies and burglaries in the Chicago area.

 The Gusenberg brothers and Bugs Moran then joined Dean O'Banion's North Side Gang.
 They became two of the gang's chief hitmen.
 After O'Banion was murdered in November 1924, most likely by rival members of the Johnny Torrio-Al Capone organization, the Gusenberg brothers joined Hymie Weiss in getting revenge on the Capone-Torrio Gang.
 In 1926, Gusenberg was brought up on burglary charges by the state prosecuting attorney's office.
 For unknown reasons, the charges were never filed.

 Gusenberg was a bigamist.
 He was married to two women simultaneously, Lucille and Ruth, both of whom were unaware of the other.